OrbitGuardians-Datathon/OrbitGuardians_Datathon_WID_2025/README.md

 **Data Understanding**

 Our model's data source is Space-Track.org, extracted on August 26, 2025 at 12:45 a.m.
 East African Time.
 Our query parameters were Country = PRC, Object_Name, NORAD_CAT_ID, INTLDES, LAUNCH_DATE, and TLE_Data.
 A data dictionary is included in this repository for column name explanations.

-We retrieved 8,648 records compiled since 1970.
-The dataset is in the file name: satellite_data.json.
+Lastly, the query returned 8,648 records entered since 1970.
+This dataset is in the file named satellite_data.json.

 **Modeling and Evaluation**

-Two models were used in order to cluster the dataset (DBSCAN) and identify anomalies (IsolationForest).
+Two models were used to cluster the dataset (DBSCAN) and identify anomalies (IsolationForest).
 DBSCAN is useful because it doesn’t need the number of clusters specified in advance, and can handle noise.
 The DBSCAN performance metrics below demonstrates that we achieved strong results.
-Also, the metrics confirmed that DBSCAN created well-formed clusters that matched Earth's orbital regimes--low earth orbit (LEO), medium earth orbit (MEO), and geostationary earth orbit (GEO).
+Also, the metrics confirm that DBSCAN created well-formed clusters that matched Earth's orbital regimes--low earth orbit (LEO), medium earth orbit (MEO), and geostationary earth orbit (GEO).
+These scores are:

 - Silhouette Score: 0.835 (good separation, close to 1)
 - Davies-Bouldin Index: 0.140 (very low, good compactness/separation)